deephaven/barrage/docs/rpc-interface.md

   /// Options to configure your subscription.
   snapshot_options: BarrageSnapshotOptions;
 }

+/// Describes the table update stream the client would like to push to.
+This is similar to a DoPut but the client
+/// will send BarrageUpdateMetadata to explicitly describe the row key space.
+The updates sent adhere to the table
+/// update model semantics; thus DoPush enables the client to upload a ticking table. table DoPushRequest {
+  /// The destination Ticket.
+  ticket: [byte];

+  /// Options to configure your request.
+  subscription_options: BarrageSubscriptionOptions;
+}

 /// Holds all of the index data structures for the column being modified.